Topics: Donald Trump, US News, Politics, WWE, Celebrity

 Advert

-The statement reads: “On that tragic day in Butler, Pennsylvania, we tragically lost an American hero, Corey Comperatore, who selflessly laid down his life to protect those around him.
+In a statement to UNILAD, a White House spokesperson said: "On that tragic day in Butler, Pennsylvania, we tragically lost an American hero, Corey Comperatore, who selflessly laid down his life to protect those around him.
 President Trump will never forget Corey and his beautiful family.

-The FBI released further details on the shooting and the person responsible, 20-year-old Thomas Crooks.
-He used an AR-15–style rifle from a nearby rooftop while Trump was giving a speech before he was killed by a Secret Service counter sniper team.
+Crooks used an AR-15–style rifle from a nearby rooftop while Trump was giving a speech, before a Secret Service counter sniper team fatally shot him.

 The FBI spoke with Fox News Digital and addressed the complaints that they had been ‘lying’ or withholding information.

-FBI Deputy Director Dan Bongino insisted clarified that following their investigation they found no motive for Crook’s attempt on Trump’s life.
+FBI Deputy Director Dan Bongino insisted that following their investigation, they found no motive for Crook’s attempt on Trump’s life.

 He said: “We have reviewed this case over and over — looked into every nugget.
 We have spoken to the families, the president — there is no cover-up here.